 Why Property Buyers Often Request an EICR

 Many electrical issues remain hidden during standard property viewings.
-A house may appear modern on the surface while containing ageing cabling, unsafe fuse boards or overloaded circuits behind walls and ceilings.
+A house may appear modern on the surface while containing ageing cabling, unsafe fuse boards, overloaded circuits or poor earthing arrangements behind walls and ceilings.

 Buyers often arrange EICRs to:

-Electrical inspections are especially important in older London properties where outdated installations are more common.
+Electrical inspections are especially important in older London properties where installations may have been altered several times over many years.

 Is the Seller Responsible for Providing an EICR?

-However, many sellers choose to arrange inspections voluntarily because:
+However, some sellers choose to arrange an inspection voluntarily because:

-Providing a recent EICR may also help reassure potential buyers that the property has been maintained responsibly.
+Providing a recent report may help reassure potential buyers that the property has been maintained responsibly, but buyers should still review the report carefully and seek independent advice where needed.

 What Responsibilities Does the Buyer Have?